gihankhalil1/SightPay/README.md

 - Unit prices

  ### Voice Interaction
-The application has integrated **voice interaction** for enhanced user experience.
+The application has integrated voice interaction for enhanced user experience.
 Users can interact with the system through voice commands, allowing them to:

-- Trigger the currency detection system via voice commands.
+-Trigger the currency detection system via voice commands.
-- Receive spoken feedback about detected currency and invoice details.
+-Receive spoken feedback about detected currency and invoice details.

 This voice interaction is powered by **pyttsx3**, which provides text-to-speech functionality, enabling the app to read out detected currency denominations and invoice information aloud.